Toyota Tacoma vs Chevy Colorado

 - Daytime Running Lights

-As for the Chevy Colorado, it comes with the Chevrolet Infotainment 3 System with Apple CarPlay™ and Android Auto™ compatibility.
+As for the Chevy Colorado, it comes with the Chevrolet Infotainment 3 System that will also give you the ability to talk to Siri® while driving.
 It also has a 4-way power driver’s seat, but your passenger may not be as comfortable with its 2-way manual front passenger seat.
 In the Toyota Tacoma, you’ll have a 4-way adjustable front passenger seat.

 See the Tacoma at Ron Hibbard Toyota

-If you’re in the areas of Nashville, Gallatin and Madison, you might want to check out the Toyota Tacoma to see for yourself why it’s a better option than the Chevy Colorado.
+If you’re near the areas of Nashville, Gallatin, and Madison, you might want to check out the Toyota Tacoma to see for yourself why it may be a better option for you than the Chevy Colorado.
 Ron Hibbard Toyota is here to help, so stop by our showroom and talk to one of our sales representatives about getting behind the wheel to take a test drive today!